 You could go the “whole hog” and get yourself the most expensive holder available from Negative Supply.

-Their holders are truly beautifully designed, built like tanks, and will last a lifetime, probably.
+Their holders are nicely designed, built like tanks, and will last a lifetime, probably.

-They include hinged trays, wind-on mechanisms, curved entry and exit channels and dust brushes...awesome!
+They include hinged trays, wind-on mechanisms, curved entry and exit channels and dust brushes...what more could you want!